John Howard Taylor: Life

 Taylor's speculations on London Stock Exchange were initially successful, but in few years left him broke.
 He returned to Australia and lived until death in Melbourne where he regularly played bridge.
 He was one-time member Coolgardie Masonic Lodge and Royal Yacht Club.
 He gave name to Howard Street in Perth.

 Death

-Taylor died in 1925 in Melbourne and was buried in Melbourne General Cemetery.
+Taylor died in 1925 in Melbourne and was buried in Fawkner Cemetery, Melbourne.